Jury in CIA leaks case fails to reach a verdict on most serious charges

-NEW YORK – A jury in New York failed to reach a verdict Monday on whether a former CIA employee gave a huge cache of hacking tools to WikiLeaks, in what officials had called the biggest leak of classified information in the history of the intelligence agency.
+NEW YORK – A jury in New York failed to reach a verdict Monday on whether a former CIA employee gave government hacking tools to WikiLeaks, in what officials had called the biggest leak of classified information in the intelligence agency’s history.

 Jurors, who had begun their deliberations last week, told Judge Paul Crotty that they were “extremely deadlocked” on many of the charges.
-Joshua Schulte, 31, had been accused of disclosing the hacking tools and also disclosing information to a reporter at The Washington Post while he was in jail awaiting trial.
+Joshua Schulte, 31, had been accused of disclosing the hacking tools and also disclosing information to a reporter at The Washington Post while in jail awaiting trial.

 The jury did find Schulte guilty on two counts of making false statements to investigators and contempt of court.
 But the failure to reach a unanimous agreement on the most serious charges of disclosing classified information was a significant blow to the government’s case.

+Crotty declared a mistrial on the remaining eight counts.
+The government is expected to try Schulte again on those charges.
+A conference was set for March 26 to determine next steps.

+A spokesperson for the U.S. attorney in the Southern District of New York declined to comment.

-In a trial that lasted more than a month, prosecutors portrayed the ex-CIA officer, Joshua Schulte, 31, as a disgruntled employee bent on vengeance after his bosses failed to take his side in a dispute with a CIA co-worker.
+In a trial that lasted more than a month, prosecutors portrayed Schulte, 31, as a disgruntled employee bent on vengeance after his bosses failed to take his side in a dispute with a CIA co-worker.

+The jury signaled last week that they were having trouble reaching a unanimous agreement on all of the charges.
+The judge dismissed one juror who indicated she may have been reading about the case outside of deliberations, which the judge had prohibited.

+The juror later said that the government had failed to prove beyond a reasonable doubt that Schulte gave the hacking tools to WikiLeaks.

+“Right now, if I had a gun at my head, I’d say no,” the juror told the New York Post.

+In the courtroom on Monday, another juror could be overheard telling defense lawyers that the trial had been a “horrible experience.”

-The verdict came three years after WikiLeaks posted thousands of files revealing secret hacking tools that the CIA used to penetrate cellphones, televisions and other ordinary electronic devices.
+The partial verdict came three years after WikiLeaks posted thousands of files revealing secret hacking tools that the CIA used to penetrate smartphones and televisions, and other household electronics.
 The hacking library, which the organization dubbed Vault 7, alerted U.S. adversaries to how the CIA spied and could enable them to turn the hacking tools back on the United States, prosecutors argued at trial.

 The leak drew comparisons to an earlier disclosure by National Security Agency contractor Edward Snowden.
 But officials have said that Schulte’s actions caused even more damage to secret intelligence operations.
 Whereas Snowden mostly revealed details about NSA programs and capabilities, Schulte disclosed how the CIA actually conducts cyber espionage, information that was both more revealing and potentially more dangerous to have in the open, current and former intelligence officials have said.

-“These leaks were devastating to national security,” assistant U.S. attorney Matthew Laroche told jurors during his closing argument on Monday.
+“These leaks were devastating to national security,” Assistant U.S. Attorney Matthew Laroche told jurors during his closing argument last week.
 “The CIA’s cyber tools were gone in an instant.
 Intelligence gathering operations around the world stopped immediately.”

+Prosecutors walked jurors through a detailed theory about how Schulte allegedly gained access to the CIA’s networks, stole the material and then tried to cover his tracks.

+Jurors also heard testimony from CIA officers who worked with Schulte.
+The judge took extraordinary measures to protect their identities, allowing them to appear using pseudonyms and limiting media coverage of their testimony.

 Schulte was a suspect almost from the moment WikiLeaks published the CIA’s secrets.
 Within days, investigators traced the hacking tools back to the CIA unit where Schulte had worked, known as the Engineering Development Group.
 Schulte left the CIA in 2016 to take a job in New York City.